Cruising on the Norwegian Star in July 2013.

 Cough up the extra money so you can take photos and look out for the English version of the book in the shop so later you can find out what you were looking at as most of the information is in Russian:)

 There is a cafe and bakery van outside for lunch but you will find you finish by 3pm (Russian lunch time).
 The toilets inside are OMG yuck but that's what you get for not travelling somewhere boring.
-I would finish the day by going to lunch somewhere nice and use their toilet hoping for better:) over 5 years agoAnswered by Lisa Smith via Travellr.com
+I would finish the day by going to lunch somewhere nice and use their toilet hoping for better:) almost 6 years agoAnswered by Lisa Smith via Travellr.com

 While they have plenty of works by European old maters, my favorite would certainly be their giant peacock clocks (google it and you would see what I mean).
 I would also recommend their impressive Henri Matisse collection on the top floor.